-1. Resuspend the Positive Control RNA Spin the RNA pellet to the bottom of the tube before opening it.
-Dissolve the pellet in 11 $\mu$ L of the Nuclease-free Water supplied with the kit to yield a final concentration of 1 $\mu$ g/ $\mu$ L. 2.
-Run 1 μL (1 μg) of the Positive Control RNA in an outside lane of a Northern blot It is important to load the Positive Control RNA in an outside lane of the blot because it will be cut away from the experimental samples for hybridization with the positive control probe.
-Follow the instructions for gel and sample preparation, and electro- phoresis found in sections $\underline{II}.\underline{B}, \underline{C}$ , and $\underline{D}$ , starting on page $\underline{Z}$ .
-3. View the gel The lane containing the Positive Control RNA should have two dis- tinct, strongly visible bands at 4718 and 1847 nucleotides, representing the 28S and 18S ribosomal subunits.
+Control RNA solve the pellet in 11 μL of the Nuclease-free Water supplied with the kit to yield a final concentration of 1 μ g/ μ L. 2.
+Run 1 μ L (1 μ g) of the If desired, ethidium bromide (EtBr) can be added to the RNA + Form-Positive Control RNA in aldehyde Load Dye to a final concentration of 10 μg/mL.
+Alternatively, an outside lane of a the ribosomal bands may be visualized after transfer by UV shadowing Northern blot of the membrane.
+Always treat samples and markers equally with respect to ethidium bromide staining, because it may slightly alter migration of RNA in the gel.
+It is important to load the Positive Control RNA in an outside lane of the blot because it will be cut away from the experimental samples for hybridization with the positive control probe.
+Follow the instructions for gel and sample preparation, and electrophoresis found in sections II.B, C, and D, starting on page 7.
+3. If EtBr was added to the The lane containing the Positive Control RNA should have two dis-Positive Control RNA, tinct, strongly visible bands at 4718 and 1847 nucleotides, representing view the gel the 28S and 18S ribosomal subunits.
 Ribosomal RNA makes up approximately 80% of total RNA.
-Depending on the amount loaded in experimental lanes, there may be a visible haze or background concen- trated around and between the ribosomal subunits.
+Depending on the amount loaded in experimental lanes, there may be a visible haze or background concentrated around and between the ribosomal subunits.
 This represents the mRNA in the sample.
 In mammalian cells, mRNA comprises between 0.5 and 3% of the total RNA (Mehra, 1996).
-4. Transfer the RNA to the membrane (See section II.E on page 10.)
-After transfer and crosslinking, cut away the strip of membrane corresponding to the positive control RNA from the rest of the membrane.
-Start prehybridization at either 65°C (if an RNA probe will be used) or at $42$ °C (if a DNA probe will be used).
-5. Prepare GAPDH probe Two probe templates are provided with the NorthernMax-Gly kit to accommodate users who are using either RNA or DNA probe synthesis reagents. • The pTRI-GAPDH Mouse is a template designed for the production of labeled antisense RNA probes via in vitro transcription.
+4. Transfer the RNA to the (See section II.E on page 11.) membrane After transfer and crosslinking, cut away the strip of membrane corresponding to the positive control RNA from the rest of the membrane.
+Start prehybridization at either 65°C (if an RNA probe will be used) or at 42°C (if a DNA probe will be used).
+5. Prepare GAPDH probe Two probe templates are provided with the NorthernMax kit to accommodate users who are using either RNA or DNA probe synthesis reagents. • The pTRI-GAPDH Mouse is a template designed for the production of labeled antisense RNA probes via in vitro transcription.
 This template consists of a plasmid containing 316 bp of GAPDH coding sequence downstream of tandem SP6, T7, and T3 polymerase promoters.
 This plasmid has been linearized 3' of the GAPDH sequence.
-Any one of the three bacteriophage RNA polymerases can be used to produce antisense GAPDH probes; SP6, T7, and T3 will tor in which it was grown, and is designed for use in random-primed labeling, or Psoralen Biotin† reactions.
-Hybridize control probe with the Positive Control RNA blot strip for 2 hr Hybridize overnight at 68°C (RNA probe) or 42°C (DNA probe) with probe made from one of the positive control templates.
-For radiolabeled RNA or DNA probes, use 10 cpm/mL.
-For nonisotopically labeled ß-actin DNA probes made from the ß-actin Mouse DECAtemplate, use 1 pM (~650 pg/mL).
-For nonisotopically labeled GAPDH RNA probes made from the pTRI-GAPDH template, use 0.1 nM (~14 ng/mL).
-Wash blot, and detect hybridization signal Wash blot, and visualize results following the instructions in section $\underline{\rm II.G}$ on page 15.
-Expected Results The GAPDH mRNA is 1.4 kb in size.The ß-actin mRNA is 2.1 kb.
-Biotinylated probes should generate a band at these positions after a 10-30 min exposure using Ambion <math>\circ</math> BioDetect reagents.
-Radiolabeled probes should be exposed to film at room temperature for ~30 min.
-The band should be relatively sharp, with a minimum of downward smearing.
-The amount of GAPDH and $\beta$ -actin mRNA present in 1 μg total mouse liver RNA is approximately 2-6 pg. with the Positive Control RNA blot strip for 2 hr Wash blot, and detect
+Any one of the three bacteriophage RNA polymerases can be used to produce antisense GAPDH probes; SP6, T7, and T3 will produce 417 nt, 387 nt, and 359 nt transcripts respectively.